Design principles of the cytotoxic CD8+ T-cell response: Results

 Design parameters of effector programs minimizing harm vary across archetypes (Fig.~\ref{fig3}D).
-For archetype I---non-replicating antigens---the optimal design is largely pre-programmed to suppress the immune response: signal sensitivities $\vec\psi$ are close to 0, and the baseline rates are tuned to slow activation, proliferation, and differentiation, and enforce rapid effector deletion.
+For archetype {II} (non-replicating antigens) the optimal design is pre-programmed suppression of the immune response: signal sensitivities $\vec\psi$ are close to 0, and the baseline rates are tuned to slow activation, proliferation, and differentiation, and enforce rapid effector deletion.
 This damped response completely avoids toxicity when the threat does not grow so infection harm is determined by the initial exposure and cannot be decreased.
-Across all other archetypes a common pattern emerges---the response-derived cytokine signal $\sigma_\res$ acts as an anti-inflammatory brake ($\psi_\res<0$), with its magnitude tuned to context.
-Moreover, antigen sensitivity $\psi_{\Ag}$ grows with immunogenicity: the effector program optimized for highly immunogenic pathogens in archetype II shows the largest $\psi_{\Ag}$, whereas the programs for the poorly immunogenic archetype IV show diminished antigen sensitivity.
-Compared to archetype II, the baseline propensities $\ell$'s (or equivalently $g_0$'s) for archetype III accelerate effector contraction ($g_{0,E\to \emptyset}\,\uparrow$).
-For the weakly immunogenic archetype IV, near-optimal designs distinctively tune both the baseline rates $g_0$'s and the infection-signal sensitivity $\psi_\infc$ to balance clearance against toxicity and minimize harm (SI Appendix, Figs.~\BaselineOnHarm,~\PsiOnHarm).
+Across the other two archetypes a common pattern emerges: the response-derived cytokine signal $\sigma_\res$ acts as an anti-inflammatory brake ($\psi_\res<0$), with its magnitude tuned to context.
+Moreover, antigen sensitivity $\psi_{\rm Ag}$ grows with immunogenicity, with the designs optimized for archetype {I} (strong immunogenicity) showing the largest sensitivity to antigens, while those for archetype {II} (non-immunogenic) show no antigen sensitivity, and are largely hard-wired.
+Overall, across all archetypes, near-optimal designs distinctively tune both the baseline rates $g_0$'s and the infection-signal sensitivity $\psi_\infc$ to balance clearance against toxicity and minimize harm (SI Appendix, Figs.~\BaselineOnHarm,~\PsiOnHarm).